ThiagoKienbaum/inventory-management/README.md

 Feel free to use it to practice/develop your frontend.

-A live version of the frontend web can be seen [here](https://).

-A live version of API can be accessed [here](http://).

 ## Built with
 * Java
+    - Spring Framework
+    - JPA
+    - Maven
 * Database
     - PostgreSQL
-    - MongoDB
 * ORM
-    - Sequelize
-    - Mongoose
+    - Hibernate
 * Design pattern
     - MVC
 * Others
-    - Sentry
     - Docker
     - API REST